Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Connections & Buttons

 ***Ethan fill in how this interfaces with everything, and Jacob provide the customer specs***
+1. There shall be a molex and a USB port.
+2. There shall be buttons to allow the user to easily navigate the menu on the display.

 ## Resources